Large dimensional analysis of general margin based classification methods: Appendix

 where

 where

-Now we apply steepest descent method to the remaining integrations.
-According to Varadhan's proposition \citep{Tanaka}, only the saddle points of the exponent of the integrand contribute to the integration in the limit of $p\rightarrow\infty$.
+Now we apply steepest descent method to the remaining integration.
+According to Varadhan's Claim \citep{Tanaka}, only the saddle points of the exponent of the integrand contribute to the integration in the limit of $p\rightarrow\infty$.
 We next use the saddle point method in (\ref{saddle}) to obtain

-where $\bQ_\pm^\star,\hat{\bQ}_\pm^\star,\bR^\star,\hat{\bR}^\star,\bw_0^\star$ is the saddle point location.
+where $\bQ_\pm^\star,\tilde{\bQ}_\pm^\star,\vR^\star,\tilde{\vR}^\star,\bw_0^\star$ is the saddle point location.
 Looking for saddle-points over all the entire space is in general difficult to perform.
 We assume replica symmetry for saddle-points such that they are invariant under exchange of any two replica indices $a$ and $b$, where $a\ne b$.
 Under this symmetry assumption, the space is greatly reduced and the exponent of the integrand can be explicitly evaluated.
-The replica symmetry is also motivated by the fact that ${\cal S}_k(\bQ_\pm^\star,\hat{\bQ}_\pm^\star,\bR^\star,\hat{\bR}^\star,\bw_0^\star)$ is indeed left unchanged by such change of variables.
-This is equivalent to postulating that $(w_0^a)^\star=w_0$, $R^a=R$, $\hat{R}^a=i\hat{R}$,
+The replica symmetry is also motivated by the fact that ${\cal S}_k(\bQ_\pm^\star,\tilde{\bQ}_\pm^\star,\vR^\star,\tilde{\vR}^\star,\bw_0^\star)$ is indeed left unchanged by such change of variables.
+This is equivalent to postulating that $(w_0^a)^\star=w_0$, $R^a=R$, $\tilde{R}^a=i\tilde{R}$,

 where the factor $i\beta/2$ is for future convenience.
-The next step consists in substituting the above expressions for $\bQ_\pm^\star,\hat{\bQ}_\pm^\star,\bR^\star,\hat{\bR}^\star,\bw_0^\star$ in ${\cal S}_k(\bQ_\pm^\star,\hat{\bQ}_\pm^\star,\bR^\star,\hat{\bR}^\star,\bw_0^\star)$ and then taking the limit $k\rightarrow 0$.
-We will consider separately each term of ${\cal S}_k(\bQ_\pm^\star,\hat{\bQ}_\pm^\star,\bR^\star,\hat{\bR}^\star,\bw_0^\star)$.
+The next step consists in substituting the above expressions for $\bQ_\pm^\star,\tilde{\bQ}_\pm^\star,\vR^\star,\tilde{\vR}^\star,\bw_0^\star$ in ${\cal S}_k(\bQ_\pm^\star,\tilde{\bQ}_\pm^\star,\vR^\star,\tilde{\vR}^\star,\bw_0^\star)$ and then taking the limit $k\rightarrow 0$.
+We will consider separately each term of ${\cal S}_k(\bQ_\pm^\star,\tilde{\bQ}_\pm^\star,\mR^\star,\tilde{R}^\star,\bw_0^\star)$.
 Let us begin with the first term